-- Detaining: Continuous unit pavers. - Color: Allowable color paver is one that will appropriately contrast with but compliment the paving color as determined by on site mock-up. - Prohibition: Painted parking striping - Final locations and details will be presented and approved during the Town's PD Site Plan submittal process.
+- Detaining: Continuous unit pavers. - Color: Allowable color paver is one that shall appropriately contrast with the paving color, but complement the paving color as determined by on site mock-up and to the satisfaction of the Town Manager or their designee. - Prohibition: Painted parking striping. - Final locations and details shall be presented and approved during the Town's PD Site Plan submittal process.